-- Click the Change Company button to change companies.
-For instructions, See Lesson 1 - Creating a Company on page 41. - Click the Change Date button to change the accounting date for the active module.
-For instructions, See Lesson 4 - Changing the Accounting Date on page 43. - Click the Change User button to change the user logon.
-For instructions, See Lesson 2 Creating a User on page 42. - Click the Master Console button to monitor system activities.
+- Click the Change Company button to change companies. - Click the Change Date button to change the accounting date for the active module. - Click the Change User button to change the user logon. - Click the Master Console button to monitor system activities.
 For more information, see Master Console in the Help system. - Click the Deferred Print button to view deferred print jobs.
-For more information, See Using Deferred Printing on page 64. - Click the Business Insights Dashboard button to launch Business Insights Dashboard reports.
+For more information, see Using Deferred Printing on page 67. - Click the Business Insights Dashboard button to launch Business Insights Dashboard reports.
 For more information, see Dashboard Overview in the Help system. - Click the Help button to access the Help system.
-For more information, See How to Use the Help System on page 34. - Click the Detail View button to turn the Desktop's Detail View on or off.
-For more information, See Detail View on page 15.
+For more information, see How to Use the Help System on page 43. - Click the Detail View button to turn the Desktop's Detail View on or off.
+For more information, see Detail View on page 23.

 The software also provides a task to customize your toolbar instead of using the drag and drop functionality.
-For instructions, See Lesson 7 - Customizing the Custom Buttons Toolbar on page 46.
+For instructions, see Opening a Task in a Secondary Company on page 53.